 Everyone is welcome to attend our meetings.
-If you'd like to be on our distribution list, please email email@example.com.
-You'll receive the agenda and supporting documents before each monthly meeting.
-If you are interested in joining the Committee, you’ll need to attend three meetings to become a voting member.
+Email firstname.lastname@example.org to receive the agenda and supporting documents before each meeting.
+If you are interested in joining the Committee, you’ll need to attend three consecutive meetings to become a voting member.

 Current Land Use Committee Topics

 Our next meeting will be held on Monday, June 15th on Zoom.
 If you would like to be notified of meeting specifics please email email@example.com.

 Equitable Development Scorecard

 Equitable Development Scorecards (like this one created by Twin Cities, MN community leaders) are used to ensure that the principles and practices of equitable development, environmental justice, and affordability are applied as communities experience economic development and wealth creation so that it benefits everyone.